Author |

 Reading is pretty flat, there's no issues with a trike on there at all.

-Even steeper ones it's okay as long as you're going over about 18mph.
 Having never ridden a VD till about 4 years ago I reckon the best thing you can do is ride as fast as you can into the first corner, after that it's just a matter of staying awake to finish the race.
-As confidence grows, youll probably find yourself sprinting to overtake people just so that you can go higher up the banking, and as Adrian says, get into a group and it's much more interesting.

 BHPC Member